inBeat/inbeat-website/content/top-influencers/instagram/fitness/united-states/dallas/_index.md

 ---
-title: Top 10 Fitness Instagram Influencers In Dallas In 2022
+title: Top 10 Fitness Instagram Influencers In Dallas in 2023
 description: >-
-  Find top fitness Instagram influencers in Dallas in 2022.
+  Find top fitness Instagram influencers in Dallas in 2023.
 Most popular hashtags: #fitness #workout #fit.
 platform: Instagram
 hits: 227
 text_top: See the best Instagram influencers on inBeat.